Jthebuilder123/Pocket-Track-App/README.md

 For issues or questions:
 - Create an issue on GitHub
-- Contact support at support@pockettrack.app
+- Contact support at support@pockettrackapp.com

 ## Roadmap